mwagaine/DataPortfolio/Data Engineering projects/1. ETL pipeline/README.md

 The aim of this project is to create an ETL pipeline.
 ETL stands for "Extract, Transform and Load", so (as you might have guessed) we will be creating a pipeline that extracts data from a given source, and transforms it before loading it into a separate database.
 I wanted to venture into ETL because it is a common pipeline design used throughout data engineering that allows organisations to consolidate data from various databases into one hub in a standardised format, ready for analysis and further processing.

 As someone with an interest in popular culture, I wanted to extract music sales data relating to songs that topped the UK Singles Chart throughout 1999.
-This was at the peak of physical CD sales and recording music industry revenue before the rise of the rise of the internet, file-sharing and illegal downloads through sites such as Napster decimated record sales.
+This was at the peak of physical CD sales and recording music industry revenue before the rise of the internet, file-sharing and illegal downloads through sites such as Napster decimated record sales.

 The data will be extracted by web-scraping <a href='https://en.wikipedia.org/wiki/1999_in_British_music_charts#Charts'>this Wikitable</a>.
 After the data is loaded into the database, we will perform some exploratory data analysis with a series of SQL queries.
 You can also find the final data in the Data folder.